As an Amazon Associate I earn from qualifying purchases. It helps me keep the website going. Thank you for your support.

 When the cone starts to melt then you know that your kiln has started to reach the temperature at which the clay will have been sufficiently fired.

 In short, the numbers on the cone refer to the point at which a clay or glaze has matured.
 Maturity means that the clay has become sufficiently hot over a particular period of time to become dense and hard.
-The density and hardness is caused by vitrification and sintering.
+The density and hardness are caused by vitrification and sintering.
 The cone number will also be related to the point at which the clay or glaze melts, which happens if the pottery is overheated.

 Do You Always Have to Use Pottery Cones?